 - Students are expected to submit college level work on time, on the date on which the assignment is due.
 No late work will be accepted in the class.
 Please plan your time accordingly! - 2.
 All work is expected to contain professional and appropriate language, correct grammar, correct spelling, and complete sentences. - 3.
-All writing assignments must be in the APA format (https://owl.purdue.edu/owl/research and citation/apa style/apa formatting and style g uide/general format.html, unless otherwise noted. - 4.
+All writing assignments must be in the APA format https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html, unless otherwise noted. - 4.
 Writing assignments are to be submitted in WORD format.
 Each student at South Plains College is given a Microsoft_365 account and it should be used for assignments.
 Assignments will be submitted via Blackboard or Turnitin per the assignment directions.
 Do not send assignments to the instructor's email unless specifically instructed to do so.
-If you do not understand the method of submission, speak with the instructor for further clarification. - 5.
-All essays will be submitted through the instructor email tab in Blackboard.
+If you do not understand the method of submission, speak with the instructor for further clarification.